bennidi/mbassador/README.md

 + Maven dependency: Add Mbassador to your project using maven.
 Coming soon!
 + Message handler priority: Message handlers can specify priority to influence order of message delivery

+<h2>License</h2>

+This project is distributed under the terms of the MIT License.
+See file "LICENSE" for further reference.